grugq/portal/README.md

 * TP-LINK MR3020 - 4mb flash, 16mb RAM [WARNING: almost unusable]
 * TP-LINK WR703N - 4mb flash, 32mb RAM

 It is **highly recommended** to use a modified router.
 The modified MR11U and WR703N provide a better experience than the stock routers due to the additional RAM.
+The severe space constraints of the stock router make them very challenging to work with.
+Due to the lack of usable space, it is necessary to use an external disk to store the Tor packages.
+The stock router has only a single USB port, and the best option is to use a microSD in a 3G modem.

 PORTAL Constuction Guide: Modified Router
 -----------------------------------------